-- 20. In the IPP Reasons paper, we explained our decision for Transpower's forecast maximum allowable revenue (MAR) to be calculated using a building blocks approach with a MAR wash-up.
-14 The wash-up would correct for any over or under recovery of revenue by Transpower.
-15 - 21.
-This wash-up mechanism is implemented in the Transpower IPP determination in the following way: - 21.1 clause 9 requires Transpower to annually calculate a wash-up in accordance with clause 29; - 21.2 clause 29 sets out the various inputs that Transpower must use in calculating the wash-up.
-Clause 29.1.1 requires Transpower to use the approach and formulae specified in Schedule E; and - 21.3 Schedule E sets out each 'building block' of the wash-up calculation. - 22.
+- approach with a MAR wash-up.
+16 The wash-up would correct for any over or under recovery of revenue by Transpower.
+17 - 31.
+This wash-up mechanism is implemented in the Transpower IPP determination in the following way: - 31.1 clause 9 requires Transpower to annually calculate a wash-up in accordance with clause 29; - 31.2 clause 29 sets out the various inputs that Transpower must use in calculating the wash-up.
+Clause 29.1.1 requires Transpower to use the approach and formulae specified in Schedule E; and - 31.3 Schedule E sets out each 'building block' of the wash-up calculation. - 32.
 Formula H of Schedule E specifies the 'Transmission revenues received' wash-up building block of the wash-up calculation.
 This building block is defined as being the 'actual transmission revenue'.
-Similarly, formula K of Schedule E specifies that 'other regulated income' is a wash-up building block of the wash-up calculation. - 23.
+Similarly, formula K of Schedule E specifies that 'other regulated income' is a wash-up building block of the wash-up calculation. - 33.
 Clause 7 of the Transpower IPP determination currently defines "actual transmission revenue" to mean: